🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table below shows the percentage of first-year students who gave 'very good' rating to the resources provided by their college, for three courses.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below shows the percentage of households owning different types of technology in a country in 1995 and 2005.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All